 Verse 15: And the four angels were loosed, which were prepared for an hour, and a day, and a month, and a year, for to slay the third part of men.

-So, they are “loosed” by popular demand of the “peoples, multitudes, nations, and tongues,” the “domain” of “Wormwood” represented by “the great river Euphrates.”
-They had just endured “five months” of “torment” afflicted by the “locusts” in verses 5 to 10.
+So, they are “loosed” by popular demand of the people, or the “domain” of “Wormwood,” represented by “the great river Euphrates.”
+They had just endured “five months” of “torment” afflicted by the “locusts” (Verses 5-10).
 Therefore, this loosening is motivated by revenge.
-It is retaliation against the five month period of abuse Wormwood’s domain had just suffered at the hand of the “king” over the “locusts . . . whose name in the Hebrew tongue is Abaddon” in Revelation 9:11.
+It is retaliation against the five-month period of abuse Wormwood’s domain had just suffered at the hand of the “king” over the “locusts . . . whose name in the Hebrew tongue is Abaddon” (Revelation 9:11).

+At this point, like the “five months” (Verses 5, 10), we come to another time prophecy, the “hour . . . day . . . month . . . year.”
+Clearly, it must have some relationship to the “five months.”
 From the historic perspective, all time periods are based on the “day-year” principle.
-According to Mervyn Maxwell: “On this basis, a year of twelve thirty-day months represents 360 years.
+According to Maxwell: “On this basis, a year of twelve thirty-day months represents 360 years.
 When we add 1 year plus 30 years plus 360 years, we get 391 years.”

-Josiah Litch added the “five months,” or 150 years together with the 391 years for the sum of 541 years which began “July 27, 1299 . . . the battle of Bapheneum,” plus “15 days (1 hour of prophetic time),” brought him to “July 27, 1840.”
+Josiah Litch, using the same calculations, “published an exposition of Revelation 9, predicting the fall of the Ottoman empire . . . on the 11th of August, 1840 . . .”
 It worked out remarkably well when “At the very time specified, Turkey . . . accepted the protection of the allied powers of Europe” which was “the event [that] exactly fulfilled the prediction.”

 “The power of the Holy Ghost must be upon us, and the Captain of the Lord’s host will stand at the head of the angels of heaven to direct the battle.
 Solemn events before us are yet to transpire.
 Trumpet after trumpet is to be sounded, vial after vial poured out one after another upon the inhabitants of the earth.